sfos13/project/README.md

 **Implementation**

-In the game is visible where which component are:
+In the game is visible where each component is:

 - [Controller](src/main/java/com/aor/DK/controller)
 - [Viewer](src/main/java/com/aor/DK/Viewer)